RicardoGLeal/FBU-App/README.md

 username, password, username, email, description, profile picture and location.
 - [X] The user will be able to log into the application with their username and password.
 - [X] The user will be able to see in the FeedFragment a list of items (the list will show the name, picture, cost, brief description, owner's name, owner's picture of every item, and distance between them and the item).
+- [X] The user will be able to enter their location implementing the Google Places API.
 - [X] The user will be able to filter items by distance.
-- [X] The user will be able to publish an object for rent, registering the following information: Item Name, Item Category, Item Pictures, Item Description, Cost of the rent per day
+- [ ] The user will be able to search items.
 - [X] The user will be able to see the information of an item in the Details View: Item Name, Item Picture(s), Item Description, Cost of the rent per day, Item Location, Owner's Name, Owner's Profile Picture
+- [X] The user will be able to publish an object for rent, registering the following information: Item Name, Item Category, Item Pictures, Item Description, Cost of the rent per day.
+- [X] The user will be able to edit/delete their item posts.
+- [X] The user will be able to add multiples photos for the object in rent.
 - [ ] The user will be able to see a list of the item's categories in the SearchFragment.
-- [ ] The user will be able to search items.
 - [X] The user will be able to rent an item within a date range.
 - [X] The user will be able to see their distance towards each item.
 - [ ] The user will be able to see their profile an other's users profiles (The profile will show the user's general information, and their items in rent).
 - [ ] The user will be able to edit their profile
-- [ ] The user can see their own items rents
+- [X] The user can see their own items rents
-- [ ] The user can see their item rentals from other users
+- [X] The user can see their item rentals from other users

-**Owner's perspective**
-- [X] The user will be able to see the items he has for rent.

-- [X] The user will be able to select multiples photos for the object in rent.
-- [ ] The user will be able to see a list of the requests that he has in the items that he has for rent
+- [ ] The user can click on an image and it will expand, taking all the space of the cell phone.
-- [ ] The user will be able to see a list of the requests that he has in the items that he has for rent
+- [ ] The user will be able to see animations when creating or renting items

 **Optional Nice-to-have Stories**
 - [X] The user will be able to see the location of the renter or the owner on a map.
 - [ ] The user can create an account through a Google or Facebook account.
+- [X] The user can see the exact address of the owner/tenant of a rent.
+- [ ] The user can enter their location using the GPS.
 - [ ] The user will be able to chat.
 - [ ] Top up money within the app.
 - [ ] The user can change the theme of the app (Ex.
 Light Mode/Dark Mode).